kannankvs/md2/Command-Reference.md

   Refer another example [here](https://github.com/Azure/sonic-mgmt/blob/master/ansible/roles/test/tasks/acl/acltb_test_rules_part_1.json)
   ```
 TBD: Need to create these example input files, test them using the above examples, upload them in github and reference them from here.
+AI: KVSK will create a sample file.
+Will send it for review to Shuotian & Joe to confirm.

 **config acl update incremental:**